Why working for ICHEC could be the right decision for you

 "Whether you are a young ambitious graduate keen to gain exposure to new technologies, an experienced engineer in industry looking for a new challenge and the opportunity to grow, or a junior researcher who is seeking real-world experience and to build valuable skills through applied research - a career in ICHEC may well be the right move for you"

 What we offer

-In ICHEC, we are very proud to be offering one of the best work environments in the Tech World in Ireland.
-Though you will not get some of the perks offered by some private companies such as business class travel, free lunches or Christmas bonuses, we focus instead on achieving very high levels of job satisfaction.
+In ICHEC, we are very proud to be offering one of the best work environments in the Tech World in Ireland where you can look forward to;

 - Experience a positive and empowering culture - we nurture a can do attitude, encouraging all to contribute innovative thinking.
 Senior industry partners often describe our culture as entrepreneurial.
 Positivity is reinforced by the knowledge that the environment is safe, with more experienced colleagues able and willing to assist you in case of difficulty.

 - Gain real life experience - our commercial services (to industry and the public sector) are operational, “live” services.
 Whether you get involved in developing software for oil exploration, high-resolution wind forecasting to improve the operation of wind farms or image processing and data mining for medical diagnostics devices, the output of your work will be used “in the field”.

 - Benefit from professional development - ICHEC has a policy of accelerating staff development through courses and accreditations.
 This can be either to meet the specific needs of a project, or as a general lifelong learning action.
 A typical example is project management with PMP/Agile or PRINCE 2.
 The main sources of development are through frequent interactions with colleagues and exposure to real-life engagements.